Why I love the Citi Premier Card

 Both domestic and international travelers can use the Citi Premier Card alongside other travel credit cards in their wallets.

 “If you intend to book a lot of flights on Turkish Miles&Smiles, you can combine your Citi ThankYou points with points earned from Capital One and Bilt cards,” Menez says.
 “Additionally, these points complement the offerings from Chase and American Express… especially if you are looking to combine points for Etihad or Singapore bookings.”

 The bottom line

 The Citi Premier won’t be right for everyone.
-It has an annual fee and is missing some of the standard perks you might find with other travel credit cards, such as trip cancellation insurance and rental car insurance.
+It has an annual fee and is missing some of the standard perks you might find with other travel credit cards, such as trip cancellation insurance, rental car insurance and credits toward things like Global Entry or TSA PreCheck.
 However, as Menez points out, it pairs well with other travel cards that may offer those perks you’re looking for.